JaymzZh/python-interview/python-interview.md

 ### Desc how to generate random numbers in Python.

-Thee standard module random implements a random number generator.
+The standard module random implements a random number generator.

 There are also many other in this module, such as: